pablodezutter/Doge_Js/readme.md

 #dindag 29 maart

-Oefening nog eens proberen na uitleg
+Oefening nog eens proberen na uitleg.
+Start over with new html
+Going back to learning some java with codecademy